islam123786/Learn-Claude/Architect–Foundations.md

-# Introduction to AI Fluency
+# Part 1 Introduction to AI Fluency
 AI Fluency means interacting with AI system in ways that are Effective, Efficient, Ethical and Safe.

 ## AI Fluency Framework